Japanese Nissan executive tapped to replace Ghosn as CEO

 “I will continue to supervise and guide the company, both independently and within the Renault-Nissan-Mitsubishi alliance.
 This planned change will also allow me to devote more time and energy to managing the strategic and operational evolution and expansion of the alliance,” he said.

-“I am committed to supporting the alliance as it evolves and expands, and will continue to serve each member of the alliance wherever and whenever necessary.”

-Saikawa has been groomed for the role, serving as co-CEO since late last year.
+Saikawa was groomed for the role, serving as co-CEO with Ghosn since late last year.
 A graduate of the prestigious University of Tokyo, he has overseen various operations at Nissan, which makes the March subcompact, Leaf electric car and Infiniti luxury models.

+“I am confident that the management team I have developed at Nissan over the past 18 years has the talent and experience to meet the company’s operational and strategic goals,” Ghosn said.

-After joining Nissan in 1977, he has managed Nissan’s U.S. and European businesses, as well as its supply chain and customer satisfaction.
+After joining Nissan in 1977, he has managed Nissan’s U.S. and European businesses and its supply chain and customer satisfaction.
 More recently, he had complete control over its research, design and other overall operations.

-“I am confident that the management team I have developed at Nissan over the past 18 years has the talent and experience to meet the company’s operational and strategic goals,” said Ghosn.
+Rebecca Lindland, executive analyst for Kelley Blue Book, stressed Ghosn remains very much in command.

 Follow Yuri Kageyama on Twitter at https://twitter.com/yurikageyama